 10 ounces fresh blackberries

-1. Move oven rack to the center position and preheat oven to 350°F. Grease your bundt pan and set aside.
+1. Move oven rack to the center position and preheat oven to 350°F. Grease your Bundt pan and set aside (when I use a flat bottomed pan I'll cut out a piece of parchment paper to make it easier to come out).

-3. In a large bowl whisk together remaining flour, baking powder, cinnamon, baking soda, and salt.
+2. In a large bowl whisk together flour, baking powder, cinnamon, baking soda, and salt.
 Set aside.

-6. Add the vanilla, lemon juice, and zest, mixing until fully incorporated.
+5. Add the vanilla, lemon juice, zest, and yogurt, mixing until fully incorporated.

-8. Fold in the blackberries and transfer the batter to the bundt pan.
+7. Fold in the blackberries and transfer the batter to the Bundt pan.

 No comments: